 On the other hand, HDDs use mechanical platters, as well as a moving read/write head - this allows them to access data.
 This leads to longer loading times and delays between tasks, such as opening apps.

 Images: Unsplash: @helloimnik, @redaquamedia, @samsungmemory, @redaquamedia, @markusspiske; YouTube: NASCompares

 - Ps5 storage - Best answers

-- Too many usb devices connected ps5 - How-To - Platform
+- Ps4 keeps saying usb storage device not connected - How-To - Platform

 - How to put ps4 in safe mode - How-To - Platform